Lyapunov exponents and rigidity in random billiards and standard maps: Abstract

 \section{Abstract}

-We study random dynamical systems generated by volume-preserving piecewise $C^{1}$ maps.
-For this class of systems, we establish an invariance principle stating that if all Lyapunov exponents vanish, then there exists a measurable family of probability measures on the projective bundle that is invariant under the projective cocycle induced by the derivative.
-We apply this principle to two classes of random systems.
-First, we consider random additive perturbations of the billiard map associated with a strictly convex planar table on a surface of constant curvature.
-In this setting, we show that the Lyapunov exponents vanish almost everywhere if and only if the billiard table is a geodesic disk.
-Second, we study random additive perturbations of a standard map and prove that the Lyapunov exponents vanish almost everywhere if and only if the map is integrable.
+We study random dynamical systems generated by measure-preserving maps, possibly with singularities.
+For this class of systems, we establish an invariance principle: if all Lyapunov exponents coincide almost everywhere, then there exists an invariant measurable family of probability measures on the projective tangent bundle for the projective cocycle induced by the derivative.
+We apply this principle to random additive perturbations of two classes of maps: billiard maps for strictly convex tables on surfaces of constant curvature and generalized standard maps.
+In both settings, we obtain rigidity results: the Lyapunov exponents vanish almost everywhere precisely for billiards in geodesic disks and generalized standard maps with constant potential; in all other cases, they are nonzero almost everywhere.